NCI900-Training-Organisation/intro-to-pytorch/docs/source/tutorial/what_is_NN.rst

 In the context of a neural network, a neuron is a fundamental unit that processes inputs to produce an output.
 Let's break down its role and functionality step by step:

+1. **Input features**: These are the individual measurable properties or characteristics of the data that are fed into the network.
+Features can be any numerical data - for example if we use image as the input, the input features will be the pixel values of the image.

-1. **Inputs and Weights**: Each neuron receives multiple inputs.
-These inputs are each associated with a weight, which is a numerical value that adjusts the importance of the corresponding input.
+1. **Weights**: Input features are each associated with a weight, which is a numerical value that adjusts the importance of the corresponding input feature.

-2. **Calculating the Weighted Sum**: For each neuron, you first multiply each input by its corresponding weight.
+2. **Calculating the Weighted Sum**: For each neuron, you first multiply each input feature by its corresponding weight.
 Then, you sum up all these weighted inputs.
-This sum represents the combined influence of all the inputs on the neuron.
+This sum represents the combined influence of all the input feature on the neuron.

 3. **Adding Bias**: To this weighted sum, you add a bias term.
 The bias is another adjustable parameter that helps the neuron model more complex patterns by shifting the activation function's input.